EraX-AI/viColQwen/papers/paper-dualmodal.md

 *   **Image-Text Retrieval (Zero-Shot):** Evaluation on established datasets like MS-COCO 5k Captions [18] and Flickr30k [19].
 Standard metrics including Recall@K (R@1, R@5, R@10) and Mean Rank (MeanR) will be computed for both Text-to-Image (T->I) and Image-to-Text (I->T) directions.
 *   **Vietnamese Semantic Textual Similarity (STS):** Performance will be measured on the ViSTS subset of the ViTextEval suite [20], using Spearman's rank correlation coefficient ($\rho$) between the cosine similarity of generated embeddings and human judgments.
 *   **Document Context Retrieval (Proxy for Document VQA):** Using datasets like DocVQA [21], we will assess the ability of embeddings to retrieve document pages containing answers to visual questions.
 Metrics will include Page Retrieval Accuracy@K (Acc@1, Acc@5), serving as a proxy for the embedding's utility in supporting document understanding tasks.
-*   **Ablation Studies:** A held-out internal validation set (5k samples) will be used to quantify the individual contributions of key components (Attention Pooling vs. Mean Pooling; Dynamic Loss vs. Single Objective).
+*   **Ablation Studies:** A held-out internal validation set (5k samples) will be used to quantify the individual contributions of key components (Attention Pooling vs. Mean Pooling; Dynamic Loss vs. Single Objective; Enhanced Projection vs. Simple Projection).

 ### 5.2 Baselines for Comparison